What’s Happening in Austin’s September Vegetable Garden

 About Paula Wolfel

-Paula Wolfel joined the Travis County Master Gardener program in 2022, but has been gardening in Austin, Texas since 2017.
+Paula Wolfel joined the Travis County Master Gardener program in 2022 and has taken extra training to become a vegetable specialist.
 She grew up in the suburbs of Chicago learning how to garden from both her father—a Sicilian vegetable and fruit tree gardener—and both her grandmothers, and then spent years in Virginia gardening.
 Paula loves gardening because she finds it to be a grounding force- it gets her out of her head and into the present.
 She loves the pride that comes with cooking a meal for her family with every ingredient coming from her garden… and then the humility she feels when she loses an entire crop because of Mother Nature.
 She finds gardening to be wisdom, lessons, best practices passed down generation to generation, season to season and hopes to share that with you.